A6ih/recursive-learning/README.md

 # recursive-learning

-A small project where i solve Fibonacci and Merge sort problems using recursive
+A small project where i solve Fibonacci and Merge sort problems using recursion